Buy & Sell

 Built in dust chute around blade.

-The table extensions are actually laminated strips of wood bolted to the top, by one of the previous owners.
+The table extensions are actually laminated strips of wood bolted to the top, by a previous owners.

-A fellow OWWMer, Chad Fernandez, ran across this saw and complementary jointer at a garage sale, in Marshall Michigan.
+A fellow OWWMer ran across this saw and Craftsman 103.0502 jointer at a garage sale, in Marshall Michigan.

-The combo did not sell, so Chad put me in contact with the seller.
+The combination did not sell, so he put me in contact with the seller.

 He told me both machines came from his grandfather.